The Invasion (film): Production

-Conception
+Development

 In March 2004, Warner Bros. hired David Kajganich to write a script that would serve as a remake of the 1956 science fiction film Invasion of the Body Snatchers.
 In July 2005, Oliver Hirschbiegel was attached to direct, with production to begin in Edgemere, Maryland.
 The following August, Nicole Kidman was cast to star in the film, then titled Invasion, receiving a salary of close to $17 million.
 Invasion was based on the script by Kajganich, originally intended as a remake of Invasion of the Body Snatchers, but Kajganich crafted a different enough story for the studio to see the project as an original conception.
+Despite this, the end credits of the film still state "Based on the novel The Body Snatchers by Jack Finney".
 Kajganich described the story to reflect contemporary times, saying, "You just have to look around our world today to see that power inspires nothing more than the desire to retain it and to eliminate anything that threatens it."
 The screenwriter said that the story was set in Washington, D.C. to reflect the theme.
 In August, Daniel Craig was cast opposite Kidman in the lead.
 The film, whose original title Invasion of the Body Snatchers was shortened to Invasion due to Kajganich's different concept, was changed once more to The Visiting so it would not be confused with ABC's TV series Invasion.
+In October 2006, the title was changed from The Visiting to The Invasion, due to the cancellation of the ABC TV series.

 Filming

-Filming began on September 26, 2005 in Baltimore and lasted 45 days.
+Filming began on September 26, 2005, in Baltimore and lasted 45 days.
 Filming also took place in Washington, D.C., including in the Cleveland Park Metro station, outside the Foggy Bottom–GWU Metro station, and in Dupont Circle.
 The film had minimal visual effects, with no need for greenscreen work.
 Instead, the director shot from odd camera angles and claustrophobic spaces to increase tension in the film.

+Re-shoots

-In October 2006, the title was changed from The Visiting to The Invasion, due to the cancellation of the ABC TV series.
-The studio, however, was unhappy with Hirschbiegel's results and hired The Wachowskis to rewrite the film and assist with additional shooting.
-The studio later hired director James McTeigue to perform re-shoots that would cost $10 million and for which McTeigue would not be credited.
+Warner Bros. was unhappy with Hirschbiegel's results and hired The Wachowskis to rewrite the film and assist with additional shooting.
+The studio later hired director James McTeigue to perform re-shoots that would cost $10 million, for which McTeigue would not be credited.
 After 13 months of inactivity, re-shoots took place in January 2007 to increase action scenes and add a twist ending.
 The re-shoot lasted for 17 days in Los Angeles.
-During the re-shooting, Kidman was involved in an accident, while in a Jaguar that was being towed by a stunt driver and was taken to a hospital briefly.
+During the re-shooting, Kidman was involved in an accident, while in a Jaguar that was being towed by a stunt driver, and was taken to a hospital briefly.
 Kidman broke several ribs, but she was able to get back to work soon after being hospitalized.